jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2018/19 surveying season (phase 4)

+- *"Thank you for the heat loss survey - it was both interesting and eye opening, and the information and experience shared by Richard and Steve was very helpful.
+Being in a rental there's a limit to what I can do, so having some help prioritising was invaluable.
+I've blocked some of the gaps in the ceiling and floorboards already.
+Thanks to Maddy for arranging so quickly and seamlessly too.
+The monitors are very useful and I'm mid way through the book cover to cover having dipped in and out of it after Richard and Steve had left on Friday.
+I will complete the survey in the month and will stay in touch to let you know of the savings and warmth that I achieve in the next  year."*

 - *"Richard and Kirk did the survey today.
 I learnt a lot.
 Very well worth doing even in a 18 year old house!!
 They showed me all the cold spots and leaks and some are really important to fix.
 Draughts behind plasterboard and